What is a local nature recovery strategy and why do we need one?

 England is widely considered to be one of the most nature-depleted countries in the world.
 97% of flower-rich meadows have been lost since the 1950s, hedgehogs are now an endangered species, and 1 in 6 species in Britain are at risk of extinction.
 Despite having some wildlife success stories and being a county renowned for its natural assets, biodiversity in Cumbria has declined significantly in line with national trends, and is continuing to do so.

-By taking evidence, data, expert opinion, and including what is important to people and communities, the LNRS will not only recognise those habitats that are already of particular importance for biodiversity, but also identify areas that ‘could become of particular importance for biodiversity’;
+By taking evidence, data, expert opinion, and including what is important to people and communities, the LNRS will not only recognise those habitats that are already of particular importance for biodiversity, but also identify areas that ‘could become of particular importance for biodiversity’.

 This means everyone can make the best decisions for nature where they live and work, and lead to the creation of “nature-recovery networks” – bigger, better, and more connected places that provide a home for wildlife and deliver a healthy environment for people.